MR-MARCOSs/-data-analytics/Fraud/README.md

 The best model was the XGBClassifier in 'gpt_model.py', ideal for binary classification problems.
 Considering this was my first time studying and training a model, it was a good learning experience.
 I plan to improve the model's accuracy in the future, studying more and updating my skills.

----

-## Repository Files

-- `data/`: Folder containing the data files.
-- `notebooks/`: Jupyter Notebooks with analysis and models.
-- `scripts/`: Python scripts used in the project.
-- `models/`: Trained models.
-- `clients.py`: Client analysis.
-- `my_model.py`: Initial model using XGBRegressor and LogisticRegression.
-- `gpt_model.py`: Improved model with the help of ChatGPT.